 - 1. Is Underage DUI a crime in Colorado?

-A first UDD offense is a class A traffic infraction.
+A first offense for underage DUI in Colorado is a class A traffic infraction.
 It is not a crime.
 Second or subsequent violations are, however, misdemeanor criminal offenses.

 Colorado's UDD law is a strict liability offense.
 This means you violate it if you are under 21 and you drive after consuming alcohol for pretty much any reason -- even a seemingly legitimate one such as: